Sudharshan-07/Linux/Interrupts-Part_2.md

 on the contrary, **struct irq_desc, irq_data, and irqaction** focus on managing and processing individual IRQs, which are distinct from handling the core functionality of the interrupt controller.
 These structures are concerned with higher-level interrupt management and processing and are used elsewhere in the kernel's interrupt subsystem once they are mapped and managed by the irq_chip and irq_domain during the init of the main interrupt controller.

 However, it is crucial to understand that despite their distinct roles, **struct irq_chip, irq_domain, irq_desc, irq_data, and irqaction** need to be linked together to enable proper interrupt processing and handling.
+We will delve deeper into each structure to explore how they contribute to interrupt handling and management.

 <br>